wagento/sms-notifications/README.md

 in 2.3 but are not available in 2.2.
 If any other installed extensions require these interfaces and/or classes and provide their own work-arounds, you may experience compatibility issues and/or degraded site performance.
-If this occurs, please [open a support ticket][10] and let us know the vendor and extension name so that we can work with them on a solution.
+If this occurs, please [open a support ticket][Support] and let us know the vendor and extension name so that we can work with them on a solution.

 ## Updating